 Philosophy teaches us to:

-- Sharpen our reading, writing, listening, and problem-solving skills
+- Sharpen writing, listening, and problem-solving abilities

 - Question our assumptions